1 dead, 1 critically injured in Ketchikan house fire

 “Most, when I generalize fire victims across the United States, it is from smoke inhalation,” Hines said.
 “A fire produces toxic smoke.
 It’s going to be filled with cyanide, it’s going to be filled with carbon monoxide, and heat.”

-Hines said the home did not have working smoke detectors.
-He said it’s even more important for residents to have smoke detectors now than it used to be, because modern materials burn hotter and produce smoke more quickly.
+According to authorities, the home had smoke detectors present, but they had been dismantled.
+Hines said these days, it’s even more important for residents to have working smoke detectors than it used to be because modern materials burn hotter and produce smoke more quickly.

 “These things happen very, very, very rapidly in the modern home,” Hines said.
 “Almost everything in our homes nowadays is made of plastic, so basically gasoline derivatives, if you will.”